PaulSHahn/emacssetup/README.md

 Provides spell-checking as you go.
 See: <https://github.com/d12frosted/flyspell-correct>.

-## lsp-mode, lsp-ui, company-lsp
+## lsp-mode, lsp-ui, company-lsp & ccls

-Language server protocol support for *emacs*.
+**lsp-mode** enables the language server protocol support for *emacs*.
 This allows code completion and syntax highlighting for multiple programming languages.
 Unlike other tagging solutions, this one scales well and is relatively fast.
-Lets us integrate with third-party services, servers and interfaces to investigate our code.
-See: <https://github.com/emacs-lsp/lsp-mode>
+It lets us integrate with third-party services, servers and interfaces to investigate our code.
+See: <https://github.com/emacs-lsp/lsp-mode>.

+**lsp-ui** Part of lsp-mode.
+Contains ui features to display results.
+See: <https://github.com/emacs-lsp/lsp-ui>

+**company-lsp** Integrates lsp mode with *company*.

+**ccls** is an emacs mode that runs the ccls server (you must have this installed along with clang).
+This provides lsp data for C/C++ & Objective C. See: <https://github.com/MaskRay/emacs-ccls>.

 ## magit